binaryage/totalspaces-web/sipsettings.md

 subtitle: How to install TotalSpaces2
 ---

-These instructions apply to [TotalSpaces2 v.2.5.4 and above](/changes-beta) on OSX 10.11 El Capitan and macOS 10.12 Sierra.
+These instructions apply to [TotalSpaces2 v.2.5.4 and above](/changes-beta) on OSX 10.11 and above.

 TotalSpaces2 requires temporary changes to your security settings to be installed.
 [Read more about it here.](/sip-details)